 When you know about your surgery ahead of time, you will arrive at the hospital

 and a nurse or other hospital employee will begin the pre-surgical process.
 He or

-any symptoms or pain you may be having.
-Girls may be asked if there is any chance
+or pain you may be having.
+Girls may be asked if there is any chance of being pregnant.

-of being pregnant.
-Nurses will also take your vital signs like your
+Nurses will also take your vital signs like your heart rate, temperature,

 Soon after you arrive, you'll be given an identification bracelet — a plastic